-- i) A well-prepared contract document complete with design and interfacing details must be provided. - ii) Enquiry documents should be complete with all requirements and conditions.

-3.3.2 Project plan execution

-- a.
-A project without a properly coordinated plan covering owner's requirements, authorities' requirements, interior design (ID) requirements, interfaces, etc will affect all inter-related works and services in the project. - b.
-Too many or too few project/contract programme reviews and too much or too little interference or lack of interference can have counter-productive results.
+- 3.3.1.1 Recommended solutions to the problems: - a) A well-prepared contract document complete with design and interfacing details must be provided. - b) Enquiry documents should be complete with all requirements and conditions. - 3.3.2 Project plan execution - a) A project without a properly coordinated plan covering owner's requirements, authorities' requirements, interior design (ID) requirements, interfaces, etc. will affect all inter-related works and services in the project. - b) Too many or too few project/contract programme reviews and too much or too little interference or lack of interference can have counter-productive results.